Dennis Hightower: Early life and education

-He spent his formative years in Washington, D.C., and graduated from McKinley High School in 1958, at age 16, as class president.
+Hightower graduated from McKinley High School in 1958, at age 16, as class president.
 He entered Howard University that same year and graduated in 1962, at age 20, with a BS degree.
-While at Howard, he was a student leader; a student athlete (swimming, riflery and rowing); the top graduating senior and a Distinguished Military Graduate of the Army ROTC program; and a member of Kappa Delta Pi (National Education Honor Society), Scabbard and Blade (National Military Honor Society), and Kappa Alpha Psi fraternity.
+While at Howard, he was a student leader (Treasurer, Liberal Arts Student Council); a student athlete (championship swimming team, co-captain rifle team, and captain of the first HBCU rowing team); the Army ROTC Brigade Commander, top graduating senior and a Distinguished Military Graduate of the Army ROTC program; and a member of Kappa Delta Pi (National Education Honor Society), Scabbard and Blade (National Military Honor Society), Howard "H" Club, Who's Who Among Students in American Colleges & Universities, and Kappa Alpha Psi fraternity (Grand Chapter Officer, 1961-1962; and Lifetime Member).
+In 1996, Howard awarded Hightower a Doctor of Humane Letters Honorary Degree and he was the Commencement Speaker.